 A relaxing and calming indica strain that works well for sleep and sedation, Granddaddy Purple is another great option for nausea and low appetite.

 The strain is a genetic cross between Big Bud (indica) and Purple Urkle (indica), making its indica dominance rather prominent.
 These classes of cannabis strains are notorious for promoting appetite and sedation.
 They’ll make you fall asleep fast, which is a major benefit for people recovering from cancer treatment.

 Typical Cannabinoid Profile | CBD: 0.1%; THC: 17-23%.

-Chocolope is an energizing and uplifting sativa cannabis strain that is capable of awakening even the most fatigued of individuals.
-If you suffer from constant tiredness, specifically as a negative side effects of some form of conventional cancer treatment, Chocolope is exactly what you need to pick you back up and keep you going.
+Chocolope is an energizing and uplifting sativa cannabis strain capable of awakening even the most fatigued of individuals.
+If you suffer from constant tiredness, specifically as a negative side effect from cancer treatment, Chocolope may be what you need to pick you back up.

-Typical Cannabinoid Profile | CBD: Unknown, but low; THC: 18-22%.
+Typical Cannabinoid Profile | CBD: Unknown (but low); THC: 18-22%.

-5. Charlotte’s Web Cannabis Strain
+5. Charlotte’s Web